 Fun fact: you don’t need to spend a fortune to turn your house into a haunted masterpiece.
 DIY Halloween decorations are just as good — often even better — than the store-bought version.

 With random items around the house like paint, glue, crayons, and toilet paper tubes, you’ll impress your guests with your DIY skills.
 Plus, it’s a good way for kids to get involved and help make your space a spooky sight.

 Find great deals for all the supplies by checking out our Halloween deals page and coupons from these stores:

-Check out these creepy and cute Halloween decoration ideas:
+Check out these creepy and cute DIY Halloween decorations:

 1. Turn a handprint into a Frankenstein.

-Paint the palm of your kiddo’s hand green and the fingers black, excluding the thumb.
+Paint the palm of your kiddo’s hand with green acrylic paint and the fingers black, excluding the thumb.
 Moving quickly so the paint doesn’t dry, help your child press their hand to a piece of cardstock with their fingers close together.